 The Board is responsible for the orientation and education of new recruits to the Board and all new directors are provided with a directors' orientation manual, which includes the directors' and officers' insurance policies maintained by the Corporation, a copy of key corporate policies, the Corporation's most recent significant public disclosure documents and the current business plan.
 Prior to or shortly after joining the Board, each new director will meet with the Chairman of the Board, the Lead Director, the Chief Executive Officer, and the Chief Financial Officer of the Corporation.
 Each individual is responsible for outlining the business and prospects of the Corporation, both positive and negative, with a view to helping ensure that the new director is properly informed to commence his or her duties as a director.
-In addition, new directors are entitled to hold exclusive meetings with members of senior management of the Corporation in order to familiarize themselves with the various businesses and activities of Aecon.
-Each new director is also given the opportunity to meet with the Corporation's independent external auditors and legal counsel to the Corporation as well as each Committee Chair.
+In addition, new directors are entitled to hold exclusive meetings with members of senior management of the Corporation in order to familiarize themselves with the various businesses and activities of Aecon, as needed.
+Each new director is also given the opportunity to meet with the Corporation's legal counsel as well as each Committee Chair of the Committee to which they are appointed to serve.